Pain after an operation (post-op pain) is common and expected. These guidelines can help you stay as comfortable as possible.

-Take pain medicines with some food to avoid an upset stomach.
+Take pain medicines with some food to prevent an upset stomach.

 Don’t drink alcohol while using pain medicines.

-May cause constipation (to help prevent this, eat high-fiber foods and drink plenty of water)
+Opioids may cause constipation.
+To help prevent this, eat high-fiber foods and drink plenty of water.

-Call your healthcare provider or seek immediate attention if you notice any of these symptoms:
+Call your healthcare provider or seek medical attention right away if you notice any of these symptoms:

 Breathing problems or a fast heart rate

 Pain that is not eased with the pain medicine